MichaelCurrin/learn-to-code/learn-bash/tutorials/git/mergeRepos.md

  - [Merging Two Git Repositories](https://blog.doismellburning.co.uk/merging-two-git-repositories/) - in particular for the flag to allow unrelated histories

-1. Clone the target main repo after choosing one or creating it on Github/Bitbucket.
+1. Clone the repo you want to have as the new combined repo.
+This might already exist on Github/Bitbucket or you must create it still.

     ```bash
     # Make the repos dir or choose your preferred dir.